 Honorary Degree Conferral of Doctor of Law to Ruth Bader Ginsburg collection

-Collection contains announcements, invitations, tickets, and other materials from the awarding of the honorary degree of Doctor of Law to the Honorable Ruth Bader Ginsburg by the State University of New York at Buffalo, and the subsequent speaking events held at the Center for the Arts Mainstage Theatre on the University at Buffalo's North Campus, and at Kleinhans Music Hall in Buffalo, New York, on Monday, August 26, 2019.
+Small collection of announcements, invitations, tickets, and other materials from the awarding of the honorary degree of Doctor of Law to the Honorable Ruth Bader Ginsburg by the State University of New York at Buffalo, and the subsequent speaking events held at the Center for the Arts Mainstage Theatre on the University at Buffalo's North Campus, and at Kleinhans Music Hall in Buffalo, New York, on Monday, August 26, 2019.
 Also contains copies of news articles detailing Justice Ginsburg's visit to the University at Buffalo.

 Terms of Access